lionelmace/kasten-on-iks/README.md

 ![K10 architecture](./images/k10-architecture.png)

-The aim of this blog is to guide you through a full deployment of Kasten K10 on a cluster IKS (IBM Cloud Kubernetes Service).
+The aim of this blog is to guide you through a full deployment of Kasten K10 on a cluster IKS.

 ## Pre-Requisites